rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ## Plyer

 Plyer is an OS independent api for some non-POSIX OS features.
-See [available features](https://github.com/kivy/plyer#supported-apis)
+See [available features](https://github.com/kivy/plyer#supported-apis).

-The [Plyer examples](https://github.com/kivy/plyer/tree/master/examples) are the documentation
+The [Plyer examples](https://github.com/kivy/plyer/tree/master/examples) are the documentation.
+Some Plyer examples work on Android but not all Android versions, for example Camera, Speech to text, Storage.
+Also some run time permissions are missing.

-On Android some Plyer features are not available on all apis.
-If you plan to use Plyer, first try a small test case with your target api version.
+If you plan to use Plyer, and the idea of it is very appealing, first try a small test case on your target Android versions.
 If it does what you expect, check that all the features you need are available; as Plyer has a platform lowest common denominator design.

 ## Pyjnius